KyloReneo/Atomic-Nature-of-Matter/README.md

 # Atomic-Nature-of-Matter

-This was my final project of the first year of the bachelor's degree at Tabriz university
+This was my final project of first year of the bachelor's degree at Tabriz university at 2018.